How Loud are your Speakers? (and more)

 Whilst I’ve not had serious equipment breakdown, I’m extremely aware of the responsibility I have for someones party.

 If any piece of vital equipment fails, the party has to continue.
 I carry 3 laptops in total, with spare removable drives.
 I carry cables that would allow me to by-pass my controller.
 Spare Microphones and Headphones.
+I’ll also have a spare PA system.
+I looked at the backup I carry and it is enough to run a 2nd show with some comprises on lighting.

 Short of a power-cut, the party will go on.